 How to Use Your Stream Overlay

-Why is Streamlabs OBS the only place I can import the setup file included?
+Why is Streamlabs Desktop the only place I can import the setup file included?

-Streamlabs OBS is, at the time of writing this, the only streaming software that exports Scenes by gathering up all the files involved and storing them in the export file (an .OVERLAY file).
+Streamlabs Desktop is, at the time of writing this, the only streaming software that exports Scenes by gathering up all the files involved and storing them in the export file (an .OVERLAY file).

 Software like OBS Studio & xSplit does not export like this, instead they kinda locally bookmark the location of the files used on export, and count on them being in the same place when you import later on – this makes sharing an export file with you, as part of the download, borderline impossible.